*This post may contain affiliate links. Please read the full disclosure here.

 Lentils

-These stay good for months.
-I prefer buying the dried lentils instead of the tinned ones.
-If you soak them in water for a couple of hours they tend to cook quicker.
+These stay good for months when bought as a dry ingredient instead of the tinned ones.
+If you soak them in water for a couple of hours they cook quicker.
 They are protein dense and are quite filling.
 Perfect for hungry kids in the house.

 Eggs